Last Updated on by

 Magnesium taurate, a combination of magnesium and taurine.
 Taurine is a sulfur-containing amino acid, found in most mammalian tissue.
 Our bodies naturally use taurine to transport magnesium ions throughout the cells and tissues.
 Magnesium taurate is widely considered the best form of magnesium because of its easy absorption.
-And taurine itself is also a very necessary to good overall health, particularly in young children.
+And taurine itself is also very necessary to good overall health, particularly in young children.

 Food vs Supplements

 All things being equal, it is always better to get one’s nutrition from food rather than supplements; but sometimes, for some people, that’s simply not possible.
 If for any reason your diet is not supplying an adequate amount of magnesium for your health needs supplementing may be the answer.

 That being said, you should consult your doctor before taking magnesium.
 If you have kidney issues, you may not be able to excrete excess magnesium in the body from supplements.
 Also, magnesium supplements interact with some medications, including antibiotics, so it’s best to seek your doctor’s advice if you are taking prescription medications.